kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Constructors - Java.md

 	String engineType;
 	int horsePower;

-	// --- Constructor --- //
+// --- Constructors --- //
+	// Default constructor, allowing objects without values public Vehicle() {

+	}

-	public Vehicle(String model, String engineType, int horsePower) {
+	// Constructor allowing all attributes to be filled public Vehicle(String model, String engineType, int horsePower) {
 		this.model      = model;
 		this.engineType = engineType;
 		this.horsePower = horsepower;
 	}
-	// --- Constructor --- //
 }
 ```

-**Note:** java allows multiple methods/constructors with the same name.
+- **Note:** java allows multiple methods/constructors with the same name.
 Please see [[Method Overloading - Java|method overloading]].
-**Note2:** constructors do NOT need any return types.
+- **Note2:** constructors do NOT need any return types.
 Not even a `void`.
+- View [[this - Java]], as this allows attributes and constructor parameters to have the same name

 # See Also
 [[$ Object Oriented Programming]]